2026 Laguna Beach, California Planning Guide

 Our perspective is that the Pacific ocean is for looking at, so water temperature doesn’t really matter to us–but your mileage may vary.
 If you’re primarily concerned with sun-bathing and that sort of thing, weather is fine pretty much any time outside of November through March, when it might be a bit too chilly, even during the middle of the day.

-On balance, we think the best times to visit are mid to late September or late February into early March.
-These times of year are the sweet spots for crowds, hotel rates, and weather.
+These times of year are also the sweet spots for lower crowds and cheaper hotel rates.
 Be sure to pack a jacket and jeans in addition to the beach attire, as evenings do get chilly thanks to that coast breeze.

 Where to Stay